How To Make Your Own Leather Conditioner [2023 Updated]

 Use a mild detergent or soap to get the stains out.
 Be careful not to scrub the jacket too much as this will cause it to lose its shape and get discolored.
 You may want to try using soapy water if you have very dirty patches, as it is also quite effective in cleaning a jacket without making it too dirty.

 If the stains still aren't taken care of then you may need to add a little liquid detergent to the soapy water to help you get those tough stains out.
 Apply the soap and allow it to soak for about 10 minutes.
+Remember, taking care of your leather products is essential for maintaining their quality and longevity.
 Then thoroughly rinse the jacket with warm, clean water.
 Never use harsh detergent or soap as this will further damage the jacket.
 Cleaning a leather jacket once or twice a year is the best way to ensure it stays in great condition for years to come.